Moon Knight: Cultural impact and legacy

-Critical reception
+Critical response

 Matt Attanasio of ComicsVerse referred to Moon Knight as the "excellent example of how anyone can suffer from a mental illness and manage to overcome such an illness," writing, "When you look at Moon Knight’s story as a whole, it appears to be more and more of a story about perseverance, endurance, and coming to grips with who you are.
 That’s an extremely universal story.
 That’s something anyone can relate to, in one way or another.
 It’s a call to believe in yourself, and to never give up.
 And, really, that’s one of the most heroic tales you can get."
-Syfy Wire Staff of Syfy called Moon Knight an "unusual fan favorite," saying, "For decades, some fans have affectionately called Moon Knight "Marvel’s Batman."
+Syfy called Moon Knight an "unusual fan favorite," saying, "For decades, some fans have affectionately called Moon Knight "Marvel’s Batman."
 But that's not a strictly accurate way to describe the Fist of Khonshu, who's his own man. [...]
 While Spector's public cover as a millionaire is definitely Bruce Wayne-lite, what separates the Moon Knight from the Dark Knight is that he has three secret identities.
-Chase Magnett of Comicbook.com stated, "Ever since Moon Knight premiered in the pages of Werewolf by Night in 1975, he has been a cult favorite among superhero fans.
+Chase Magnett of ComicBook.com stated, "Ever since Moon Knight premiered in the pages of Werewolf by Night in 1975, he has been a cult favorite among superhero fans.
 It took until 1980 for the complicated hero and his many personalities to get their own ongoing series.
 It was a hit from the very start with two of the great talents of the era doing career-defining work (we'll get to who).
-That high bar has encouraged a lot of others to take similarly distinctive shots at the character ever since."
-Shawn S. Lealos of CBR.com wrote, "Too many people call Moon Knight Marvel's version of Batman.
-There are some similarities, but Moon Knight is a much more complex character than Batman.
-Yes, both men are wealthy and use their money to front their crime-fighting adventures, but Batman is just a man fighting for good.
-Moon Knight has a split-personality and struggles to maintain his sanity.
-He gained the power of super-strength, durability, and stamina from the Moon God Khonshu.
-He doesn't mind killing, and most superheroes consider him to be completely insane.
-Sure, some fans compare him to Batman but only on the surface."
+That high bar has encouraged a lot of others to take similarly distinctive shots at the character ever since."Comic Book Resources ranked Moon Knight 3rd in their "Marvel: 10 Best Street Level Heroes" list, 5th in their "10 Most Fashionable Marvel Heroes" list, and 9th in their "10 Most Powerful Members of The Secret Avengers" list.
+Matthew Perpetua Kibblesmith of BuzzFeed ranked Moon Knight 48th in their "84 Avengers Members Ranked From Worst To Best" list.
+Darren Franich Entertainment Weekly ranked Moon Knight 80th in their "Let's Rank Every Avenger Ever" list, calling him a "great character on his own."
+IGN ranked Moon Knight 49th in their "Top 50 Avengers" list, and 89th in their "Top 100 Comics Book Heroes" list.
+Wizard ranked Moon Knight 149th in their "top 200 Comic Book Characters" list.